PERMATApintar National Gifted Center: Campus

-The PERMATApintar National Gifted Center is located in the Bangi campus of the National University of Malaysia, one of the most prestigious public universities in Malaysia.
+The PERMATApintar National Gifted Center is located on the Bangi campus of the National University of Malaysia, one of the most prestigious public universities in Malaysia.
 It is situated in the developing town of Bangi which is easily accessible by the North–South Expressway (Malaysia) via the Bangi exit and the KTM Komuter UKM station.

 There are 15 buildings and a sports complex on PERMATApintar's 22 acre UKM campus, including the academic and residential sectors.
-The campus is divided into three phase.
+The campus is divided into three phases.
 It is located at Bukit Puteri, UKM, Bangi.
 Two phases finished in December 2011 whereas the third phase finished in October 2014.
-The first phase consists of 5 buildings whereas the second phase consists of 5 residential buildings and remaining academic buildings.
-The auditorium and the sports complex are a part of the expansion project funded by Al-Bukhary Foundation.
+The first phase consists of 5 buildings whereas the second phase consists of 5 residential buildings and the remaining academic buildings.
+The auditorium and the sports complex are a part of the expansion project funded by the Al-Bukhary Foundation.

 Work on Phase 1 started in early 2010 and finished at the end of 2010.
-In Phase 1, it consists of five buildings: administration block, academic building with eight classrooms, a laboratory block, a multipurpose hall and a cafeteria.
+In Phase 1, it consists of five buildings: an administration block, an academic building with eight classrooms, a laboratory block, a multipurpose hall, and a cafeteria.

-The administration block consisted of three offices, a library, an open hall, a surau, an event room, two meeting rooms and an observatory.
-The offices are PERMATApintar High School Programme Office, ASASIpintar (UKM Pre-University) Programme Office and Talent Search (Summer Camp Programme) Office.
+The administration block consisted of three offices, a library, an open hall, a surau, an event room, two meeting rooms, and an observatory.
+The offices are the PERMATApintar High School Programme Office, ASASIpintar (UKM Pre-University) Programme Office, and Talent Search (Summer Camp Programme) Office.

-Right after Phase 1 completed, the construction of Phase 2 started: February 2011.
+Right after Phase 1 was completed, the construction of Phase 2 started: in February 2011.
 It was completed in December 2011.
-In Phase two, it consisted of an instructors block, a laboratory block, an academic building, four hostel buildings, a dining hall and a school minimart.
-All of the Science labs in this block is used for the ASASIpintar Programme.
-The academic building consisted of 12 classes of which four are for ASASIpintar Programme.
+In Phase two, consisted of an instructor's block, a laboratory block, an academic building, four hostel buildings, a dining hall, and a school minimart.
+All of the Science labs in this block are used for the ASASIpintar Programme.
+The academic building consisted of 12 classes of which four are for the ASASIpintar Programme.

 The auditorium and the sports center were contributed by the Al-Bukhary Foundation.
 The construction of these buildings started in January 2013 and finished in October 2014.
-The sports complex consisted of an Olympic-sized swimming pool, a football field, eight running tracks and a mini-gym.
+The sports complex consisted of an Olympic-sized swimming pool, a football field, eight running tracks, and a mini-gym.

+Since 2020, though, PERMATA@Pintar has opened a secondary campus in Seremban, situated in the campus of Institut Pendidikan Guru Kampus Raja Melewar.
+This campus was dedicated to the lower form students (Foundation or Asas 1 to 3) in efforts to rebuild the moral structure and brotherhood in lower forms.